Thermo Fisher Scientific (TMO) Q2 2022 Earnings Call Transcript

 Rachel Vatnsdal -- J.P.
 Morgan -- Analyst

 Great to hear.
-And then can you just give us an update on what you are seeing for earlier-stage work in biopharma, just given some of the funding concerns pressuring those mid-cap biotech customers?
-I know that's a small percent of your revenue, but still just any dynamic and color on what you are seeing in that market would be helpful.
+And then can you just give us an update on what you're seeing for earlier-stage work in biopharma, just given some of the funding concerns pressuring those mid-cap biotech customers.
+I know that's a small percent of your revenue, but still just any dynamic and color on what you're seeing in that market would be helpful.
 Thanks.

 Marc Casper -- Chairman, President, and Chief Executive Officer

 I asked the team about are there patterns, trends, anything that is jumping out.
-And it's actually been broad-based strength, right.
-We are seeing good growth in the various sub-segments within the customer base.
+And it's actually been broad-based strength, right?
+We're seeing good growth in the various subsegments within the customer base.
 So I feel like the momentum is strong.
+Orders were strong.

 Operator